machinekoder/pickit-docs/docs/installation/testing-your-setup.rst

 To test if Pickit can connect to the robot through the Ethernet cable you can perform the following test:

 #.
-Press the **Settings** button on the top of the Pickit interface.
+Press the :guilabel:`Settings` button on the top of the Pickit interface.
 #.
-In the left menu, under the Network settings, select Pick-it port labeled 'ROBOT'.
+In the left menu, under the **Network settings**, select **Pick-it port labeled 'ROBOT'**.
 #.
-Insert the **IP address of your robot** in the Robot IP field.
+Insert the IP address of your robot in the **Robot IP** field.
 #.
-Push **Check**.
+Push :guilabel:`Check`.

-A pop-up message indicating failure or **success** appears on the lower right corner of the screen.
+A pop-up message indicating failure or success appears on the lower right corner of the screen.

 .. image:: /assets/images/First-steps/Network-settings.png